Auxilians and Volunteers

 • Is the recliner locked?

-• volunteers – they feel like they are doing meaningful work and they enjoy interacting with patients.
+• Our volunteers, who feel like they are doing meaningful work and enjoy interacting with patients

-• patients – they comment frequently on how they appreciate the volunteers checking on them and they enjoy the social interaction.
+• Our patients, who often comment about how they appreciate the volunteers checking on them and enjoying the social interaction

-• nurses – they appreciate the extra set of eyes on their patients and that they help keep safety protocols in place.
+• Our nurses, who appreciate the extra set of eyes on their patients to help keep safety protocols in place

-This program is 12 years old and to date volunteers have done nearly 48,000 patient safety rounds.
-Although it’s hard to show the number of falls prevented because of these rounds, I am sure this program has contributed to the decrease we have seen over the years in patient falls and patient falls with injury.
+Our volunteers have completed 48,000 patient safety rounds on four units.
+Although it’s hard to show the number of falls prevented because of these rounds, I am sure this program has contributed to decreasing patient falls and patient falls with injury over the years.

-If you have any questions, please feel free to contact Vickie Newell, Manager, Volunteer and Older Adult Services, Mary Greeley Medical Center, Ames, Iowa
+If you have any questions, please contact Vickie Newell, Volunteer and Older Adult Services manager at Mary Greeley Medical Center.

 Advocacy

 To make positive changes to health care policies in Iowa, the Iowa Hospital Association relies on the support of hospital advocates to be the voices of Iowa hospitals at the Statehouse.
 With the ever-evolving issues and challenges that hospitals face, communicating a shared vision of health care in Iowa is crucial.
-Together our voices can be heard.
+Together, our lawmakers can hear our voices.

 Advocates can be the voice of Iowa hospitals at the Statehouse during Hospital Day on the Hill.
-Typically occurring in February, Hospital Day on the Hill has a significant impact on Iowa hospitals and the communities and patients they serve.
+Typically occurring in February, Hospital Day on the Hill significantly affects Iowa hospitals and their communities and patients.

-The auxilian/volunteer manual provides tools to enhance hospital auxiliary and volunteer programs.
+The Auxilian and Volunteer Manual provides tools to enhance hospital auxiliary and volunteer programs.

 2021 Educational Opportunities